camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 </Configuration>
 ```

-By default, Console log appender will be used.
+By default, `ConsoleAppender` is used.

-[//]:# (Do you mean ConsoleAppender above?)

 #### JSON logging configuration